LNG – Banishment from paradise

 Anything that might have disturbed this perfect clockwork was frowned upon.

-Seller and Buyer met long before the first drop of LNG was being processed and agreed upon a deal that would pre-determine the fate of every cargo, every BTU of LNG resulting from it.
+Seller and Buyer met long before the first drop of LNG was being processed and agreed upon a deal that would pre-determine the fate of every cargo, and every BTU of LNG resulting from it.

 The Soviet Union should have loved the inner workings of LNG.
 Everything was planned out long in advance.
 No straying from the plan was possible or conceivable.
 And those plans were not for a mere 5 years – they put decades into an iron clan concrete shell that it was impossible to escape from.
-Results were certain.
+The results were certain.

 Buyers wanted this ultra-stiff arrangement as they needed to be sure to get the gas.
 LNG was a replacement pipeline for them.
 There was no world market to speak of.
 They were more afraid of lights going out for lack of primary energy than they salivated at the potential chance of making a windfall from a quick and smart deal.

 Security of supply was paramount.
 The cost elements of the chain were of secondary importance at best.
 Buyers had their respective end-users in a headlock through monopolies.
-Whatever cost thee was had to be borne by consumers.
+Whatever cost there was had to be borne by consumers.

 Sellers also wanted those deals as often LNG was the only way to monetize their gas reserves.
 Gas was considered trash at the time and countries with little oil but plenty of gas such as Qatar were considered the unlucky bunch.
-They looked with envy to their big and lucky oil brethren.
+They looked with envy at their big and lucky oil brethren.

 Their LNG projects were also very expensive to build so they needed security of payment – for decades again.
 Any hiatus in cash flow was seen as potentially catastrophic.

 Prices for LNG had floors to make sure that the cash always came in.
 They also had ceilings to allow the buyer to recapture the potential losses he made when the floor kicked in.
-Everything and everyone was out for cooperation and for balance.
+Everything and everyone was out for cooperation and balance.

 Spot LNG did not exist as a significant activity.
 LNG projects existed for their own sake.
 It was a little garden of Eden.
-A well structured LNG project was coupon clipping for decades.
+A well-structured LNG project was coupon clipping for decades.

 This was a situation of bliss as once the hard work of getting things into motion was done, it was Groundhog Day.
 Every day.

 Make no mistake.
 Those active in LNG were as keen to be way more creative as we are.
 Only, the odds for things to go wrong were much bigger.
-Plus, real opportunities were rare so why bother.
+Plus, real opportunities were rare so why bother?

-A week before we saw that LNG was a longterm business at its core.
-We also saw that developers ignore this longterm nature at their peril.
+A week before we saw that LNG was a long-term business at its core.
+We also saw that developers ignore this long-term nature at their peril.

 The old LNG world before shale was a bit like the dinosaurs in their dying days.
 Mighty beasts that were admired for their sheer size and awesomeness.
 But their days were numbered.

 Would the dinos have gone without an asteroid hitting Earth?
 You bet.
 They had their days and Earth was ready for a new paradigm, the age of the mammal.
 The dinosaur’s world was already changing deeply before the asteroid.
-The only thing the rock from space did was stepping on the accelerator.
+The only thing the rock from space did was step on the accelerator.
 It put urgency into the process and made sure that there was no going back.

 It also cleared the field to allow new species to fill the myriad niches this projectile from space created.